How Do I Prepare for a Mental Status Exam for Disability?

 What Are the Questions Asked During a Disability Mental Exam?

-The purpose of the evaluation is to provide the claim examiner for Social Security disability with a more comprehensive picture of your mental health status and to address any gaps in your medical records.
+The purpose of the evaluation is to provide the claim examiner for Social Security Disability with a more comprehensive picture of your mental health status and to address any gaps in your medical records.

 The psychiatrist or psychologist conducting the examination will try to obtain the following information about you: